colinpollock/colinpollock.github.io/content/2014-11-02-seinfeld-scripts-data.md

 Title: Seinfeld Script Data
 Date: 2014-11-02 17:02:00
 Modified: 2020-03-05 23:00:00
-Category: data
+Category:
-Tags: seinfeld, seinfeld scripts
+Tags: seinfeld, data
+Description: I packaged up all of the Seinfeld scripts in a SQLite database.
+This post describes the database's schema and how you can interact with it.
 Slug: seinfeld-script-data
 ---